msssm/project_template/README.md

 ## Fundamental Questions

+Does the social network shape peoples's opinions or do opinions shape the structure of the network?
+How can we classify opinion and network structures based on these competing tendencies?
+	Specific example: How does the distribution of religious affiliation and size of religious groups change in dependence of the "mixture" of these competing forces?
+		Optional (if data and time available): Do the modeled results fit real distributions of religions in specific countries?
+Based on this, can we make inferences about the mechanisms of opinion and network formation in different countries?

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )